This post may contain affiliate links. Please read our disclosure policy.

 You only need 7 simple ingredients to make festive Christmas Butter Cookies!

-Butter – I prefer to use unsalted butter when baking so I can control the salt amount.
+- Butter – I prefer to use unsalted butter when baking so I can control the salt amount.
+NOTE – it’s very important to use high-quality, name-brand butter.
+I personally only use Challenge butter for baking.

 How to Make Butter Cookies